 If you don’t understand why the plug won’t enter the outlet, hire an electrician.
 If you have the skills, you should also consider replacing the outlet, especially if the plug keeps falling out because the contact points are damaged.

-Plug Only Goes Halfway Into An Outlet – Why?
+What About The Plug That Only Goes Halfway Into An Outlet?

 If your plug only goes halfway into an outlet, switch the power off and check the slots of the outlet for debris.
 You should also study the size of the prongs to ensure that they are not too thick to enter the slots of the outlet.